Zack Fair: Concept and creation

 Zack did not exist in the original scenario of Final Fantasy VII, but was created when scenario writer Kazushige Nojima decided to add some mystery to the plot, most notably in relation to Cloud Strife's background.
 Nojima had always planned for Cloud's memories of his life to be proven false as the game went on, but he had not decided on how to implement this until he hit on the character of Zack.
 Nojima also used Zack to link Cloud and Aerith Gainsborough, as Zack was her first love and Cloud reminds her of him, thus creating an emotional connection between herself and Cloud.
-Originally, the role of her first love was to have been fulfilled by the game's antagonist Sephiroth as suggested by Nomora.
+Originally, the role of her first love was to have been fulfilled by the game's antagonist Sephiroth as suggested by Nomura.
 As the game continued development, Nojima worked out the mysteries regarding Zack and Cloud, which led to some scenes needing revision.
 Director Yoshinori Kitase was surprised by the revelation of Cloud's and Zack's connection, as until the later stages of development, even he did not know about Zack.
 Character designer Tetsuya Nomura got the request to design Zack when Final Fantasy VII was reaching the end of development.
 Prior to the late addition of Zack, Nojima had asked the staff to add details to some scenes to hint at his existence, despite not revealing Zack's existence to the staff until later.
 The opportunity to write Crisis Core would gave Nojima the ability to expand on Zack's character and create a personality for him.
 Although Zack is linked with Cloud due to multiple parallels, Nojima stated that the personality of Zack was based on Final Fantasy X protagonist Tidus, as both are rarely bothered by their own thoughts and are generally cheerful.

 For Final Fantasy VII: Advent Children, Zack made only a couple of brief appearances, and as such, was not difficult to animate; the team had also acquired his design early in production, allowing modeling of his character to be taken care of.
 Nomura had wanted Zack to have a "nice, upbeat voice", which influenced his decision to cast Kenichi Suzumura.
 Beforehand, Nomura had had dinner with Suzumura, where he had decided that "at that point [Nomura] wanted him to be in one of his projects if the opportunity ever presented itself".
 Suzumura was offered the role without an audition.
 Nomura explained that, because Zack had been chosen to be the lead in Last Order: Final Fantasy VII, he needed "someone who could handle [the] role well".
 The staff used Last Order as an opportunity to portray Zack "properly" as a "handsome, light-hearted man [who] was in everyone's memory".
 In English, Zack is voiced by Rick Gomez.